emilydeibert/AST301SpinnakerGUI/README.md

 The user should type the file name as a name without an extension.
 The GUI will automatically save the image as a PNG and add the `.png` extension.

 The image will be saved in the directory from which the GUI is being run.
+Note that the GUI will not be able to save the image properly if the path to your current directory has a space present, so please run from a directory with **no** spaces in the directory name or path.

 Note that while the colormap of the GUI display can be changed, the image will be saved in a greyscale format.
 This is necessary in order to maintain the functionality of the associated `JupyterHub` notebook.